 HELEN BURNS SHARP

-MILLIONS "FORGIVEN" FOR 2014
+MILLIONS of DOLLARS "FORGIVEN"

-We have in effect privatized our economic development program.
-The Chamber of Commerce and the River City Company are very effective lobbyists for private interests.
-Our elected officials also need to hear about the public interest dimension of property tax breaks.
+We have privatized our economic development program.
+While the Chamber of Commerce and the River City Company are very effective lobbyists for private interests, our elected officials also need to hear more about the public interest dimension of property tax breaks.

 We need to realize how truly special Chattanooga has become and that it is not necessary to give away the farm.
 Out tax break "program" seems geared to 50 years ago when we were desperate to get new development.
-Companies choose to locate or expand here because of business and quality of life considerations.
-Greg LeRoy, founder of the non-profit Good Jobs First, cites IRS statistics showing that state and local taxes make up less than two percent of a typical company's cost of doing business.
+Companies choose to locate or expand primarily because of business and quality of life considerations.
+Greg LeRoy, the founder of the non-profit Good Jobs First, cites IRS statistics showing that state and local taxes make up less than two percent of a typical company's cost of doing business.
 Tax incentives are the icing on the cake.

 It takes money to run a city and a county.
-This money has to come from somewhere, and the majority comes from property taxes.
+This money has to come from somewhere, and the majority--almost 60 percent--comes from property taxes.
 We assume all taxpayers pay their fair share.
 When certain companies are given special consideration, this arrangement impacts other property owners by reducing the amount of revenue collected.
 It can lead to a tax increase or a reduced level of service.
 It means there is less money available for high priority community projects.

 ~Helen Burns Sharp